decentral1se/tasty-discover/README.md

 ## Configure Cabal Test Suite

-In order for Cabal/Stack to know where your tests are, you'll need to configure the `main-is` option of your `test-suite` to point to that file.
-In the following example, the test driver file is called `Test.hs`:
+In order for Cabal/Stack to know where your tests are, you'll need to configure the main-is option of your test-suite to point to that file.
+In the following example, the test driver file is called Test.hs:

 ``` haskell
 test-suite test